 A strength is a competency that both you and your raters feel you demonstrate.
 Focusing on improving strengths can deliver major benefits, as when we have a belief in our own ability in a specific area, we are likely to dedicate more effort and persistence to improve.

 A development area is a competency that both you and your raters do not feel you demonstrate adequately.
 These are not necessarily ‘weaknesses’ – they can just be things that you have not yet built strengths in.
+They give you areas for development, such as through transformational leadership training.

 A hidden strength is a competency that your raters feel you demonstrate, but you do not.
 They are skills or behaviors you have but underestimate.
 Being aware of your hidden strengths can prevent you from underutilizing key leadership capabilities or wasting time trying to “fix” something that isn’t broken.

 A blind spot is the reverse of a hidden strength.
 These are competencies that you feel you demonstrate, but your raters do not.
 Developing self-awareness here will help you to better discover your blind spots and take action to improve in these areas.
+This could include transformational leadership coaching for example.

 Improve self-awareness to become an effective leader